szervoudakis/movies/README.md

 - Improve UI/UX with additional styling and animations

 ## 🏆 About the Author
-This project is built and maintained by **Stefanos**, a Full-Stack Developer specializing in **Drupal, PHP, and modern web development techniques**.
+This project is built and maintained by **Stefanos Zervoudakis**, a Full-Stack Developer specializing in **Drupal, PHP, and modern web development techniques**.
 Passionate about **clean code, best practices, and performance optimization**.

----
-_This project serves as a professional showcase of my expertise in Drupal development.
-Feel free to explore, contribute, or reach out for collaboration!_ 😊